xchellx/TXTRFileType/README.md

+# NOTE: This is no longer maintained, see [txtrtool](https://github.com/xchellx/txtrtool) instead.

 # TXTRFileType
 TXTRFileType is a collection of various tools, interfaces, and plugins to read and write TXTR files from the Metroid Prime series.